isomerpages/govtech-stp/_rgl-china/00c-rgl-faq.md

 #### 10. What tests will I be subject to upon arrival in China?
 Will I be subject to a serology test in China?

-A fast lane traveller to China will be subject to a PCR test and a serology test upon arrival.<sup>1</sup>
+A RGL traveller to China will be subject to a PCR test and a serology test upon arrival.<sup>1</sup>

 #### 11. What if I test positive for COVID-19 in China?